quixio/quix-docs/README.md

 4. Run `mkdocs serve`.
 5. Navigate your browser to `localhost:8000` to view the docs.

+## Linked repositories

+This repo uses the `multirepo` plugin to pull in content from the [Quix Streams repo](https://github.com/quixai/quix-streams).

+You can read more about Quix Streams [here](https://github.com/quixai/quix-streams/blob/main/README.md).

 ## Contributing

 If you would like to contribute to these docs, see the [contribution guide](./CONTRIBUTING.md).